ryanspletzer/ryanspletzer.github.io/about.md

 automation use cases and work on FedRAMP compliance initiatives as well as involvement in Autodesk's internal delivery platforms and open-source initiatives.

+As we speak I am currently getting deep on data and working on AI solutions.

 ## Things I Think About

 Some of these are skills, some of them tools, some of them are other things, but in the interest of not trying to break